danphamx/Sheet2Slack/README.md

 2. Give your Slack App permission to join and post to Slack Channels
 3. Request that your Slack App be installed on the workspace you want it to run on
 > If you are not a Slack Admin, **see Step 2: Setup Steps for Slack Admins**
 4. Make a copy of the Spreadsheet Template.
-Make sure you only share the spreadsheet with users who need access to the data (e.g. Do not make your spreadsheet public or shareable with anyone with the link)
+> 💡 Security Tip: Make sure you only share the spreadsheet with users who need access to the data (e.g. Lock down your spreadsheet's sharing permissions)
-5. Add your API Key to the Spreadsheet Template
+6. Add your API Key to the Spreadsheet Template.
+> The first time you run a Spreadsheet script, Google will ask if youi want to give this Spreadsheet App permission to talk to third-party services (Slack) when requested
-6. Customize the "Message Blob" and Channels
+7. Customize the "Message Blob" and Channels for your use-case
-7. Give your Spreadsheet App permission to talk to third-party services (Slack)
+8. Give your Spreadsheet App permission to talk to third-party services (Slack)

 ## Step 2: Setup Steps for Slack Admins